thecodemancer/thecodemancer/README.md

 👨‍💼 Founder of [Data Engineering Latam community](https://www.linkedin.com/company/data-engineering-latam), the largest, fastest-growing, and coolest data community in Latin America.

+🔭 I’m currently working as a VP of Engineering at a Stealth Startup

+👨‍💻 Roles I'm interested in: Advisor, Chief Technology (CTO), Chief Data Officer (CDO), Chief Data and Analytics (CDAO), Project Manager, Data Architect, Technical Leader, Data Scientist, Data Engineer

+💬 Ask me about mentorships on Artificial Intelligence and Data Engineering

+📫 How to reach me: https://www.linkedin.com/in/davidregaladodataengineer/

 # 🏆 Accomplishments

 ⭐ I taught Python for Data Science in the [University of Chicago.](https://webinars.onlineprofessionaluchicago.com/es/python)